waffle87/cses/introductory_problems/readme.md

 **Output**: Print one integer: the length of the longest repetition.
 (Example: 3)

 ### Increasing Array
 You are given an array of `n` integers.
 You want to modify the array so that it is increasing, ie. every element is at least as large as the previous element.
-On each move, you may increase the value of any elementby one.
+On each move, you may increase the value of any element by one.
 What is the minimum number of moves required?

-**Input**: Thefirst input line contains an integer `n`: the size of the array.
+**Input**: The first input line contains an integer `n`: the size of the array.
 Then the second line contains `n` integers: the contents of the array.
 (Example: 5`\n`3 2 5 1 7)

 **Output**: Print the minimum number of moves.
 (Example: 5)

+### Permutations
+A permutation of integers `1, 2, ..., n` is called beautiful if there are no adjacent elements whose difference is 1.
+Given `n`, construct a beautiful permutation if such a permutation exists.

+**Input**: The only input line contains an integer `n`.
+(Example: 5)

+**Output**: Print a beautiful permutation of integers.
+If there are several solutions, you may print any of them.
+If there are no solutions, print "NO SOLUTION".
+(Example: 4 2 5 3 1)